fukurosan/kiwicomponents/docs/typography.md

 # Typography

 Kiwi Components comes with responsive typography.
-This typography is already integrated into all components in the library, can be also be applied globally in your project.
+This typography is already integrated into all components in the library, but can also be be applied globally to your project.
 The typography will modify standard elements like headers (\<h1>, \<h2>, \<h3>, etc) and will add a few css-classes that can be used to style your elements.

-By updating your typography settings you can also adjust fonts by the various components of this library.
+By updating your typography settings you can also adjust what fonts are used by the various components of this library.

 ## Enabling Global Typography